 Barbara refers to PA’s survey of 71 CEOs from global organisations that found the approach to talent in leading companies is not working.
 Although two-thirds of CEOs rank talent management as one of their top five challenges, only a minority have a formal talent management approach in place.
 So how do companies become better at attracting the best talent – and keep them?

-Our research reveals the talent management challenges facing today's CEOs and practical ways to overcome them.
+Our research reveals the talent management challenges facing today's CEOs and a practical way to overcome them

 Barbara writes: “Companies need to consider and plan for different scenarios, depending on the company’s focus and needs.
 For instance, organisations that experience fast growth or shifting market conditions focus on their talent pipeline.
 On the other hand, when an organisation experiences a more stable period, they tend to focus on achieving results.
 A company must be able to change their talent management approach and use talent management models in the most flexible way to adapt to the company’s strategic focus.”